abhik-wil/ondc_adapter_sdk/README.md

 ## Initiate SDK

 Firstly, to initiate the SDK, run `npm run init -- --domain <domain>`.
 The list of valid values which can be passed are given in the domain codes file [here](./src/utils/constants/domainCodes.ts).
-So, if you wish to initialize the SDK with Retail B2B domain ONDC:RET10, you need to run `npm run init -- --domain ONDC:RET10`.
+So, if you wish to initialize the SDK with Retail B2B domain ONDC:RET10, you need to run `npm run generate -- --domain ONDC:RET10`.
 This will fetch the build file and then generate the types.
-Another example would be `npm run init -- --domain ONDC:SRV11`
+Another example would be `npm run generate -- --domain ONDC:SRV11`